 UCA is an international endeavour built on partnerships that promote the exchange of information and resources, the creation of opportunities, and the promotion of excellence in higher education within and beyond Central Asia.
 Our partnerships cross political borders and sectors.
 Generous financial support from the region’s governments, the international donor community, philanthropists, and His Highness the Aga Khan and have enabled the University to undertake this most unique aim.

-The following institutional partners contributed financially or materially to UCA’s programmes.
+The following institutional partners contributed financially or materially to UCA’s programmes and curriculum.
 Many more contributed practically and intellectually to its work.
 All of these contributions are gratefully acknowledged.